 4 Common Mistakes New Managers Make that Undermine Credibility

-Despite the new manager training you have attended and the skills you have adopted, there are still some management situations loaded with the “proverbial banana peel” just lying in wait to slip you up.
-Believing that fore warned is forearmed, here are a few of the more common mistakes new managers make that can undermine your credibility and effectiveness.
+Despite new manager training that you have attended, and the new managerial skills that you have adopted, there are still some management situations loaded with the “proverbial banana peel” just lying in wait to slip you up as a people leader.
+Believing that fore warned is forearmed, here are a few of the more common mistakes new managers make that can undermine your credibility and effectiveness as a new supervisor.

-Though you may feel under pressure to make decisions quickly, it never makes sense to speed toward a decision until you have the pertinent facts and the right people involved.
+Though you may feel under pressure to make decisions quickly as a new supervisor, it rarely makes sense to speed toward a decision until you have the pertinent facts and the right people involved.
 Sometimes the first idea seems the best just because it’s there and standing alone.
 But it is far better to get some space and solicit a variety of solutions from different perspectives.
-Climb out of your own thinking box, guard against personal bias, and evaluate possible solutions carefully.
-Invite the entire team to participate.
+Guard against personal bias and evaluate possible solutions carefully.
+Invite all key stakeholders to participate.
 It will ultimately be your decision as to which way you move, but you can feel more confident in the steps you take when you have considered all the alternatives.

 Don’t forget that one of your main responsibilities as a manager is to grow your team.
 Yes, you were used to solving problems and making decisions on your own as an individual contributor, but now, you will be evaluated by the achievements of your team.
 Don’t give your followers all the answers.
 Show them some trust in allowing them the space to experiment, make mistakes, and learn from their own missteps.
 As your employees develop and create their own success, the team (and you as their leader) will also succeed.

 The Bottom Line

 To avoid the most common mistakes by new managers, invest in new manager training, empower your team, let high performers shine, and actively involve your team in designing where you want to go, and make wise decisions.